salesforcecli/sf-plugins-core/README.md

 # Description

-Utilities for writing project related plugins
+Utilities for writing plugins that deploy or retrieve metadata from Salesforce Orgs